Privacy notice

 • Postcode — required.
 Resolved to a lat/lon via Ordnance Survey / postcodes.io data.

 • House number or flat designator — optional.
-When provided, we look up the building on OpenStreetMap (Overpass API) using the addr:housenumber and addr:postcode tags.
+When provided, we look it up in a local copy of OpenStreetMap address data held on our own server, matching the addr:housenumber and addr:postcode tags — your house number does not leave our infrastructure for this step.
 If OSM has the building, we use its centroid as the panel location for shading; if not, we fall back to the postcode centroid.
-We never store the house number — only an HMAC-SHA256 hash for caching repeat lookups.
+We never store the house number — it is used only to locate the building for this one calculation.
+(Some white-label deployments, e.g. councils, additionally use the Ordnance Survey OS Places API for addresses OSM lacks; this is off by default and not used on this site, and any deployment that enables it discloses it in its own privacy notice.)

 • Floor, balcony orientation, balcony depth — the panel-geometry inputs the shading model needs.